General information and tips for prospective fellowship applicants

 • Award Amount- $1000 for each of the 8 NAVPA Regions, application due in January.

-• Must be a full time student with freshmen, sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering
+• Must be a full-time student with freshman, sophomore, or junior standing pursuing a Computer Engineering, Computer Science, Electrical Engineering, Software Engineering, or Systems Engineering

 • Students must be a SHPE Member